amazon

 Strategy and reporting: Monthly P&L analysis, competitor monitoring, pricing strategy, new product launch planning.

 That's what full-service looks like.
-Most agencies at the lower end of the pricing spectrum exclude at least three of those.
+Most agencies at the lower end of the pricing range exclude at least three of those categories.
 Some exclude five.
+The question to ask any agency before signing: "What is explicitly NOT included in this engagement?"
+Make them write it down.

 Freelancer: $500-$1,500/month